 In brand new series Irish Pickers, self-styled vintage connoisseur and historical dealer, Ian Dowling and best mate Butzy travel the length and breadth of Ireland on the hunt for unusual objects and collectables that tell the story of Ireland’s past.

-Dowling: ‘An Irish Picker is basically someone who wants to make a quick quid by buying something and selling it for profit.
+Dowling: ‘Picking is the art of buying items with the view to making a profit.
 For me, I like buying stuff that has a story attached.
 It’s not just about money but I also like to connect a piece with a new home.
 Hopefully, connect something that is unloved with somebody that will love it and treasure it for many years.
 And make a bit of profit along the way.’

 Dowling: ‘I've always been able to buy something for a pound and sell it for two or three pounds.
 The first thing I ever bought was a baby monitor from a parish fete.
 I bought it for 50p and I sold it for £35.
 And that was me hooked.’